modal-labs/stopwatch/README.md

 ## Run a benchmark

-To run a single benchmark, you can use the `run_benchmark` command, which will save your results to a local file.
+To run a single benchmark, you can use the `provision-and-benchmark` command, which will provision an LLM server, benchmark it, and save the results to a local file.
 For example, to run a synchronous (one request after another) benchmark with vLLM and save the results to `results.json`:

 ```bash